 \section{Abstract}

-We study extensively the homotopy theory of cogebras.
-By cogebras, we mean the full theory of cogebras: with counits and not necessarily locally conilpotent.
-For example $\mathcal E_\infty$-cogebras, $\mathcal A_\infty$-cogebras, $\mathcal L_\infty$-cogebras etc. To do so, we define the category of complete curved algebras --- where the notion of quasi-isomorphims does not make sense --- and endow it with a model category structure, equivalent to that of the category of cogebras.
+We study extensively the homotopy theory of coalgebras.
+By coalgebras, we mean the full theory of coalgebras: with counits and not necessarily locally conilpotent.
+For example \einfinity-coalgebras, \ainfinity-coalgebras, \linfinity-coalgebras etc. To do so, we define the category of complete curved algebras --- where the notion of quasi-isomorphims does not make sense --- and endow it with a model category structure, equivalent to that of the category of coalgebras.